LiberatorUSA/openhab2-addons/README.md

+## this branch has been deprecated.
+Latest development for omnilink is now on omnilink-binding branch

 ## openHAB 2 Add-ons

 This repository contains add-ons that are implemenented using the new [Eclipse SmartHome APIs](https://www.eclipse.org/smarthome/documentation/development/bindings/how-to.html) of openHAB 2.